IsonVibin/SQL/README.md

-# SQL-and-Power-BI
-Pizza Sales Report
+Created a dashboard for analysing the report of Pizza Sales